The 2018 Call for Poster Abstracts is now open.

 Presentations must avoid commercialism and should conform to accreditation standards for commercial support.
 Presentations that constitute promotion and advertising will not be accepted, including pervasive or inappropriate use of logos.
 No company product information may be displayed or disseminated in conjunction with the presentation.
 If the author(s) received any funding for this research, a clear acknowledgment of support should be included in the abstract, e.g., Supported by a grant from ABC Pharmaceuticals.

 It is essential that each author select a theme (topic) for the abstract being submitted.
-This information is used for the appropriate grouping of posters at the annual meeting as well as for indexing purposes and publication in The Journal of Pain.
+This information is used for the appropriate grouping of posters at the scientific summit as well as for indexing purposes and publication in The Journal of Pain.

 Poster submissions will be reviewed and rated by members of the Scientific Program Committee who have expertise in the research or clinical area to which the submission belongs.
 Each submission will be reviewed for its scientific or clinical importance, ethical practice, and study design.